 Having a contingency budget of 10-15% above your expected costs can help accommodate unexpected expenses that may arise.

-Several variables can significantly impact the total cost of your egg donation journey.
+Several variables can significantly impact the total cost of your egg donation process.
 Understanding these factors helps you anticipate potential expenses and make informed decisions.

-Navigating insurance coverage for egg donation can be complex, but understanding the possibilities may help offset some costs.
+Navigating insurance coverage for egg donation can be complex, but understanding the possibilities may help offset some expenses.

 Commonly covered components may include: